 Protect Your Fourth Amendment Rights: Meet With an Attorney

 As you can see there are very important restrictions on law enforcement when it comes to searching you or your property and seizing evidence.
 If a search or seizure is deemed unlawful, it could lead to the removal of evidence against you, making a significant difference in your case.
-The key is to have a strong criminal defense attorney representing you and evaluating the evidence against you.
+The key is to have a strong criminal defense attorney who fully understands search and seizure law.